 Divorce and Mediation

 You can go to mediation before or after you officially file your petition for divorce.
-The court may order you to go to mediation once you have filed, or you and your spouse may decide to attend mediation prior to your divorce decree is ordered.
-If you decide to attend mediation once your case has started, you, or your lawyer, will need to let the judge know of your decision.
+The court may order you to go to mediation once you have filed, or you and your spouse may decide to attend mediation before your divorce decree is finalized.

-A party can object to a mediation is if there has been family violence committed against the objecting party.
+A party can object to mediation if there have been incidents of family violence against the objecting party.
 The objecting party must object prior to the final mediation order and file a written objection to the referral of mediation.

 If there has been a proven history of family violence or you fear for your safety, you may not be required to attend mediation.